Roadblocks & Solutions

 What to Do

-- ✓Request records through the National Personnel Records Center (NPRC) — they may find records in alternate sources.
+- 01Request records through the National Personnel Records Center (NPRC) — they may find records in alternate sources.

-- ✓Check for records at your VA medical center, the National Archives, or your branch's specific records center.
+- 02Check for records at your VA medical center, the National Archives, or your branch's specific records center.

-- ✓Use buddy statements, personal statements, and any personal records (old medical bills, photos, letters home) as alternative evidence.
+- 04Use buddy statements, personal statements, and any personal records (old medical bills, photos, letters home) as alternative evidence.

-Next step: Document the missing records, provide alternative evidence, and cite the VA's heightened duty to assist.
+Next step: Document the missing records, identify possible sources, and provide relevant alternative evidence.

 Getting Help